4179e1/markdown-cv/index.md

 ### Tencent
 __Enterprise IT Container Platform__ (Helm/Golang)

-Developed configuration standard and best practice, and base image for operating system(Linux & Window); Discover and fix non-standard configuration for online systems via automatic routine inspections.
+While migrating our containerized applications to Tencent Kubernetes Engine, we integrate it with multiple internal service for access control, namespace isolation, etc. As a Solution Architecture I lead the building of this platform, developed the procedure and best practice in application migration and deployment.

+As a Consultant, I share the knowledge on docker and kubernetes via lectures, trainings, demos, and articles.
+I also responsible for migrating our critical services like IAM into kubernetes.

+As a developer, I created a Helm Chart template (which implemented our best practice) and CI/CD plugin to simplify application deployment.

 __Enterprise IT Linux Base Image__ (Bash/Golang)

-Lead the building of container service platform (based on Tencent Kubernetes Engine) and integrated it with multiple internal services like configuration management, service discovery, monitoring, and logging.
-Along with the highly credential data protection requirement, provide a comprehensive solution to migrate existing service to containers.

-Participant in Business Group’s R&D platform -- a joint project involves multiple departments aim to improve the productivity of entire software R&D lifecycle, from development, testing, deployment, to operation.
-Responsible for the CI/CD sub-system development, also provide patches and advice to other sub-systems.
+As a part of Site Reliability Engineering, we deliver our standard runtime by creating a Linux Base image.
+A modular framework were developed to automate the image creation, as well as daily routine inspections to discover the non-standard configuration for online systems.

+I purposed these configuration and best practice, scripts, images, and the dashboard.

-__RolesDB__ (Flask/MongoDB)
+__RolesDB__ (Python Flask/MongoDB)

-RolesDB is a Instance and Configuration Management System, aim to support the CI/CD pipeline for large scale underlying cloud infrastructure (storage, load balancer, etc).
-Its label based implementation allow user to filter instance preciously with flexibility.
+RolesDB is an Instance and Configuration Management System, aim to support the CI/CD pipeline for large scale underlying cloud infrastructure (storage, load balancer, etc).
+Its label based implementation allow user organize instance easily while  filter them preciously.

 I am the architecture and lead programmer for this project.

-__Cloud Block Storage Deployment__ (Flask/ETCD)
+__Cloud Block Storage Deployment__ (Python Flask/ETCD)

 This project bridged gaps between multiple upstream services to automate custer deployment, reducing the time to deploy a cluster from 30 minutes (in an ideal condition) to 5 minutes at average.
 It greatly improve the productivity as we were deploying new clusters every day.